Latebreaker Abstract Guidelines

 All abstracts must be submitted and presented in English using British English spelling.

-Please use the abstract template and structure your abstract with the headings:
+Please use the abstract template (available for download in the abstract submission system) and structure for your abstract with the headings:

 We accept late-breaking abstracts in three topics